SEM is essential for a successful digital marketing strategy. The best way to guarantee excellent results is to find the right experts for the job.

 3. What are some examples of content you’ve created for other clients?

-Along with paid search, modern SEM also includes SEO tactics like content marketing and web design.
+Along with paid search campaigns, modern SEM also includes SEO tactics like content marketing and web design.
 Ask about content and landing pages your potential expert has created for previous clients.
 They might not be able to show you their best work (if it’s under NDA or contract), but they should have a portfolio with some case studies, web development work, and landing pages that you can examine.

 4. What do you think of Google’s latest algorithm update?